rgmf/PyOpenTracks/DEVELOPMENT.md

 You should use the second one to development and the first one to send it to production.

+If you want to use flatpak to test your changes all you have to do is execute the `flatpak.sh` script.

 ## Pre
 You need to install `flatpak` and `flatpak-builder` from your distro repositories or whatever you want.